 - They/them: The most commonly-used gender-neutral pronoun (although there are many others).
 May be used by people who do not identify as part of the gender binary, as well as their supporters (or anyone else who chooses it!).

 The preferred pronouns for cisgender people are those that match their birth genders.
 That is, cisgender men prefer he, his and him.
 Cisgender women prefer she, her and hers.

 Transgender people, intersex people and people with other gender identities that fall outside the traditional binary may choose from a range of preferred pronouns.
 Some people prefer others use the pronouns traditionally associated with the gender identity they present as.
 Others prefer more gender-neutral pronouns like they, them, theirs, ze, hir, hirs, ve, ver, virs, xe, xem, and xyr.
 Some people reject pronouns altogether as they feel they are impersonal.
 Instead they prefer to be referred to using their name only.

 It is important to remember that pronouns are very personal.
 Misgendering someone can make them feel alienated or invalidated.
 Making an effort to get to know and use a person's pronouns is as simple as being kind and showing respect.

 While most people’s preferred pronouns will not change, they sometimes do.
-This may occur for a gender fluid person.
-A transsexual person may also have a different preferred pronoun during different stages of gender transition.
+This may occur for a genderfluid person.
+A transgender person may also use different pronouns during different stages of their transition.